 Some procedures may be done on an outpatient basis, while others are conducted in hospital.
 If the procedure is to take place in hospital, you will generally be admitted on the morning of your scheduled surgery.
 The length of your hospital stay will also vary according to your procedure.
 One of our oral & maxillofacial surgeons will discuss all of these details with you well in advance.

-During this period, and especially immediately after surgery, oral hygiene becomes more important than ever.
+Generally speaking, Dr Patrishia Bordbar or Dr Ricky Kumar will schedule a review appointment a week after surgery to monitor your recovery.
+After that you will need orthodontic treatment for about 6 to 12 months.
+Over this period, and especially immediately after surgery, oral hygiene becomes more important than ever.
 If you do not keep your mouth clean after your surgical procedure, you greatly increase the risk of infection.

 You can expect some swelling.
 This is often greater on the second or third day after surgery and then tends to decrease.
 Swelling is generally only noticeable for up to six weeks.

-The discomfort generally lasts two to three weeks.
+Discomfort generally lasts two to three weeks.
 It is more noticeable in the first few days after your surgery, but you will feel an improvement every day.
 Your surgeon may prescribe some medication to help alleviate your discomfort.

 Immediately after surgery your diet is limited to soft foods to aid the tissue healing process, but the options may not be as limited as you think.
 Also, because the muscles in your mouth will be weakened and your new bite will feel different, you may have difficulty chewing.
 Foods such as breads and most meats will be difficult to eat.
 However, you should be able to eat most foods around four weeks after surgery.